DangerCove/DCOURLGrabber/README.md

 * Firefox only supports a rather unelegant way of getting the URL via AppleScript.

-# Contributions and Things to add
+# Contributions and things to add

-Things I'd like to add:

-* None at the moment.
-Maybe more browsers or other apps that work with URLs?
+## A way to extend supported bundle IDs

+AppleScripts are loaded by checking the app bundle for some.bundle.id.scpt.
+Simply adding a new file to your app bundle should add it to DCOURLGrabber as well.

+Adding a method to expand the list of supported bundle IDs should take care of the rest.

 # License